Salzburg specialties

 What are the most famous Salzburg specialties?

-The "Salzburger Mozartkugeln" are definitely one of the most famous Salzburg specialties.
+One of the most famous Salzburg specialties is definitely the “Salzburger Mozartkugeln”.
 These round pralines are a sweet delicacy and very popular as a souvenir.
 The "Salzburger Nockerl" is also very popular.
 The airy, golden-brown baked desserts are a real classic of Salzburg cuisine.

 Are there other regional specialties in Salzburg?